Oui (magazine): Article content

-Post Playboy years
+Post-Playboy years

 Despite its popularity, Oui was unable to produce a profit.
 Furthermore, management realized that Oui was taking more readers from Playboy than from Penthouse.
 So, in June 1981 Playboy Enterprises, based in Chicago, ended its Oui experiment.
 The magazine was sold to Laurant Publishing Ltd. in New York; its new president and chief operating officer was Irwin E. Billman, former executive vice president and chief operating officer of the Penthouse Group.

 During the 1980s the magazine maintained its distinction from Playboy by publishing graphic nude pictures like its rivals Penthouse and Hustler.
-Initially, Laurant featured celebrity nudity in Oui, peaking in 1982 with pictorials of Phyllis Hyman, Linda Blair, Demi Moore and Pia Zadora.
-In the same year the magazine bought the short story "Down Among the Dead Men" by science fictions writers Gardner Dozois and Jack Dann.
+Initially, Laurant featured celebrity nudity in Oui, peaking in 1982 with pictorials of Phyllis Hyman, Linda Blair, Demi Moore, and Pia Zadora.
+In the same year the magazine bought the short story "Down Among the Dead Men" by science-fiction writers Gardner Dozois and Jack Dann.
 The editorial plan was to return the magazine to the "younger Playboy image" that it previously had.

 The 1990s found the magazine focusing on pop culture and youth-centered topics, with rock musician interviews and an increasingly large comics section that included R-rated versions of the X-rated Carnal Comics: True Stories of Adult Film Stars line, Rip Off Press's Demi the Demoness (later the first adults-only comic character to be adapted as a live action film), and a serialized version of Jay Allen Sanford's illustrated book Triple-X Cinema: A Cartoon History.

 The magazine subsequently experienced a significant decline in circulation.
 As had many of its competitors, Oui expanded its photo content to hardcore in the early 2000s, which included depictions of couples having sexual intercourse, including explicit penetration.
 Oui ceased publication in 2007.